-Proof-of-concept experimental realizations of MBQC exist in photonic systems\cite{bell2014experimental,russo2018photonic,bodiya2006scalable}, and also in trapped ion systems\cite{lanyonMeasurementbasedQuantumComputation2013}.
-The challenges of photonic-based QC (photons do not naturally interact) traditionally motivated MBQC, while the assumed large physical qubit resource overhead has discouraged exploration of solid-state MBQC architectures.
-A notable exception in solid-state implementations of quantum processors are charge parity measurement-based anyonic braiding operations in Majorana fermion qubits coupled to QDs\cite{karzigScalableDesignsQuasiparticlePoisoningProtected2016,MeasurementBasedControlled,PhysRevLett,grimsmo2019majorana}.
-This scheme however is functionally equivalent to a typical gate-based approach as there is no larger resource state employed, thus there is less of a qubit overhead problem bar the ancila QDs coupling the logical Majorana qubits.
+Typically, experimental realizations of MBQC are in photonic systems\cite{bell2014experimental,russo2018photonic,bodiya2006scalable}, although there has been some experimental success in trapped ion systems\cite{lanyonMeasurementbasedQuantumComputation2013}.
+The challenges of photonic-based QC (lack of a two qubit interaction) have traditionally motivated MBQC while the assumed large physical qubit resource overhead has discouraged exploration of solid-state MBQC processors.
+There has been some work combining photonics with QDs in cavities to build cluster states with spatially separated solid state qubits manipulated optically\cite{benjamin2009prospects}, however this is dependent on preparation by measuring the random decay of the cavities, and does not levy the advantage of fast spin qubit gates with exchange.
+Additionally, there has been recent work in MBQC by only fermionic singlet-triplet measurement\cite{freedman2021symmetry}, however this method lacks analogue gate control, is not implemented in an encoded subspace and cannot take advantage of exchange interactions.
+A notable exception in purely solid-state implementations of quantum processors are charge parity measurement-based anyonic braiding operations in Majorana fermion qubits coupled to QDs\cite{karzigScalableDesignsQuasiparticlePoisoningProtected2016,MeasurementBasedControlled,PhysRevLett,grimsmo2019majorana}.
+This scheme however is functionally equivalent to a typical gate-based approach as there is no larger resource state employed, thus there is less of a qubit overhead problem bar the ancilla QDs coupling the logical Majorana qubits.

-Here we discuss two protocols for performing MBQC with semiconductor spin qubits assumed to be given by Si double-quantum-dot (DQD) qubits\cite{zwanenburg2013silicon,zajac2018resonantly}.
-In the first protocol, 1 and 2D cluster states in spin qubits are realized.
+Here we discuss two protocols of performing MBQC with semiconductor spin qubits assumed to be given by Si double-quantum-dot (DQD) qubits\cite{zwanenburg2013silicon,zajac2018resonantly}.
+In the first protocol, 1 and 2D cluster states in spin qubits are proposed.
 This scheme offers efficient arbitrary single qubit state preparation, as well as full single and two qubit control and compatibility with stabilizer codes by design of static qubit graph geometries.
 The second protocol employs entangling measurements to achieve a hybrid scheme more akin to conventional gate-based quantum computation, similar to the Majorana-qubit measurement gates schemes.
 Both schemes are robust against spin state leakage and offer fast gate times.